apache/logging-log4j2/src/site/markdown/manual/cloud.md

       </JsonTemplateLayout>
     </Socket>

-The JsonTemplateLayout can also be used to generate JSON that matches the GELF specification which can
+#### Gelft Template

-format the message attribute using a pattern in accordance with the PatternLayout.
+The JsonTemplateLayout can also be used to generate JSON that matches the GELF specification which can format the message attribute using a pattern in accordance with the PatternLayout.
 For example, the following template, named EnhancedGelf.json, can be used to generate GELF-compliant data that can be passed to Logstash.
 With this template the message attribute will include the thread id, level, specific ThreadContext attributes, the class name, method name, and line number as well as the message.
 If an exception is included it will also